Diatoms – the jewels of the ocean

 Fossils indicate that diatoms have existed for at least 200 million years.
 The number of diatom species is estimated to around 20 000 – 2 000 000.
 New species are continuously identified and described.

-Our every fourth breath of oxygen comes from diatoms.
-They form the basis of the food web and are eaten by everything from the size of microscopic ciliates to large whales.
+20-25% of the oxygen that we breathe comes from diatoms.
+Diatoms form the basis of the food web and are eaten by everything from microscopic ciliates to large whales.

-Diatoms are to be found everywhere where there is moist and some available light: in the ocean, on the seabed, in lakes, in and on ice – even on cave walls!
+Diatoms can be found everywhere where there is moisture and some available light: in the ocean, on the seabed, in lakes, in and on ice – even on cave walls!

 Diatoms photosynthesize, but they are also able to uptake small organic molecules.
 Thus, they can survive in darkness without forming resting stages.
 Diatoms contain chlorophyll a and c and, in addition, different carotenoids such as fucoxanthin, which give them a brownish colour.
 They store energy in the form of oil (lipids) and a carbohydrate called chrysolaminarin.